smulikHakipod/idm-ssh-configurator/README.md

 ### Advanced configuration

-The purpose of this configurator is to make a simple config, any further config should be edited by config files:
+The purpose of this configurator is to make a simple config for simple use cases, any advanced configuration should be done by editing the following files:

 `/etc/pam.d/common-auth`
 `/etc/pam.d/sshd`